sysam68/mem0_dify_plugin/README.md

 > **Note**: When using the `delete_all_memories` tool to delete memories in batch, Mem0 will automatically reset the vector index to optimize performance and reclaim space.
 You may see a log message like `WARNING: Resetting index mem0...` during this operation.
 This is a **normal and expected behavior** — the warning indicates that the vector store table is being dropped and recreated to ensure optimal query performance after bulk deletion.
 No action is needed from your side.

-### Async Mode Behavior
+### Operation Mode Behavior

-- **Write Operations** (Add/Update/Delete/Delete_All): In async mode, these operations return immediately with an ACCEPT status, and the actual operation is performed in the background
-- **Read Operations** (Search/Get/Get_All/History): These always wait for and return the actual results, regardless of async mode setting
-  - **Async Mode**: All async read operations have timeout mechanisms (default: 30s for all operations) to prevent indefinite hanging
-  - **Configurable Timeout** (v0.1.2+): Users can configure custom timeout values per tool in the Dify plugin configuration interface
+- **Async Mode** (`async_mode=true`, default):
+  - Write operations (Add/Update/Delete/Delete_All): Non-blocking, return ACCEPT status immediately
+  - Read operations (Search/Get/Get_All/History): Wait for results with timeout protection (default: 30s, configurable)
+  - On timeout or error: Logs event, cancels background tasks, returns default/empty results
+  - Best for production environments with high traffic

+- **Sync Mode** (`async_mode=false`):
+  - All operations block until completion
+  - You can see the actual results of each operation immediately
+  - Best for testing and debugging
-  - **Sync Mode**: No timeout protection (blocking calls).
+  - **Note**: No timeout protection.
 If timeout protection is needed, use `async_mode=true`
-  - **Service Degradation**: On timeout or error, tools log the event and return default/empty results to ensure workflow continuity
-- **Unified Exception Handling**: Both sync and async modes have unified exception handling for service degradation, ensuring workflows continue even when individual tools fail

-### Timeout & Service Degradation
+### Service Degradation

-The plugin implements comprehensive timeout and service degradation mechanisms to ensure production stability:

-- **Configurable Timeout** (v0.1.2+):
-  - All read operations (Search/Get/Get_All/History) support user-configurable timeout values
-  - Timeout parameters are available in the Dify plugin configuration interface as manual input fields
-  - If not specified, tools use default values from `constants.py`
-  - Invalid timeout values are caught and logged with a warning, defaulting to constants

-- **Default Timeout Values** (v0.1.2+):
-  - Search Memory: 30 seconds (reduced from 60s)
-  - Get All Memories: 30 seconds (reduced from 60s)
-  - Get Memory: 30 seconds
-  - Get Memory History: 30 seconds
-  - `MAX_REQUEST_TIMEOUT`: 60 seconds (reduced from 120s)

-- **Service Degradation**: When operations timeout or encounter errors:
+When operations timeout or encounter errors:
 - The event is logged with full exception details
-  - Background tasks are cancelled to prevent resource leaks
+- Background tasks are cancelled to prevent resource leaks (async mode only)
 - Default/empty results are returned (empty list `[]` for Search/Get_All/History, `None` for Get)
 - Dify workflow continues execution without interruption

 ---